vaibhavsagar/website/drafts/easy-pull-requests.md

 * to fix a bug in software you depend on
 * warm fuzzies

-But if you write software for a living, you don't always have the time or energy to understand a new codebase well enough to make a meaningful change to it.
-And even if you don't write software for a living, this still might not sound like the best of your leisure time.
+But you don't always have the time or energy to understand a new codebase well enough to make a meaningful change to it.
+And even if you do, it's not clear that this is the best use of your time.

-Even if you soldier on, your pull request might linger untouched for months, like the source control equivalent of shouting into the void.
-Alternatively, the maintainer might be having a bad day and dismiss your pull request or expect you to do some Git voodoo to bring it up to their exacting standards.
+Your pull request might linger untouched for months, like the source control equivalent of shouting into the void.
+Alternatively, the maintainer might be having a bad day and dismiss your pull request or expect you to do some arcane Git voodoo to bring it up to their exacting standards.
 All this can turn the gift of patches into a boring and unpleasant chore.

-For a long time I thought the only **real** contributions were those that included code to fix bugs or add new features.
-This held me back from making non-code contributions that can be just as meaningful.
+For a long time I mistakenly believed the the only **real** contributions were those that included code to fix bugs or add new features.
+Eventually I realised there were simpler ways of getting my name in commit logs and my open source contributions vastly increased.

-To address this, I decided to focus on easy pull requests as a precursor to, or instead of, engaging more fully with a project.
-What does this mean?
+I decided to focus on easy pull requests as a precursor to, or instead of, engaging more fully with a project.
+What do I mean by this?

 ## Documentation and typo fixes